What advice to expats in Playa Jaco have about housing?

 - Are healthcare and health insurance expensive in Playa Jaco?

-- What are the visa & residency requirements in Playa Jaco?
+- What are emergency services like in Playa Jaco?

 What advice to expats in Playa Jaco have about housing?